Scroll Percentage: 0%

 Unfortunately, the seagrass transplantation was not successful.
 Reasons cited included potential consumption by sea turtles, strong currents, and sedimentation.

-The research team will revisit the seagrass project in 2023 and monitor the growth of the coral transplant.
+The research team will revisit the seagrass project in 2023 and monitor the growth and success of the transplanted coral.

 Field Reports 2022